Contracting is an amazing way of life. When you go out contracting, numerous benefits open up:

 Unlike a situation in which you’re employed on a salary/PAYE basis, when you’re contracting it’s your responsibility to calculate and pay the right amount of tax to IRD.
 Every year in April, you’ll need to file an annual Income Tax return (IR3) declaring all income and expenditure to IRD for the preceding year.

 When you submit an IR3 income tax return to Inland Revenue at the end of the Financial Year, if you owe more than $2,500 in income tax, you will be required to be subject to Provisional Tax payments in the following financial year.
 As part of the IR3 return, you will be asked to predict your income for the forthcoming year.
 Be aware - getting these predictions wrong, or deliberately fiddling your Provisional Tax predictions can result in fines and penalties.
-Being subject to Provisional Tax means that you will need to estimate your future income, and make 3 payments throughout the financial year, on a set schedule, to ensure that you’re paying your taxes in advance
+Being subject to Provisional Tax means that you will need to estimate your future income, and make 3 payments throughout the financial year, on a set schedule, to ensure that you’re paying your taxes in advance.
+Check out our guide to understanding provisional tax here.

 If you are making Provisional Tax payments throughout the year, and these payments do not fully cover the tax owing on your income (for instance if you earn more than the income you predicted on your IR3 return), then you will be subject to Terminal Tax, which is the balance of tax owing.
 You must pay any Terminal Tax payments on or before the IRD due date.